 Answer: Nobody can expect a reliable, defining or truly accurate answer to this.
 You take your chances.
 Obviously if the transformer or relative components show signs of excessive heat or visible signs of arcing or scorching, burnt wiring, patched or repaired wiring, you can be sure there has been a problem.
 The questions to ask yourself; are these safe, will they last, how will they sound?
 If needed, replacements and associated labor are expensive.

 Answer: CAUTION: removing the bolts and covers from transformers creates a risk of allowing the laminations to become loose and misaligned.
 Some transformers are dipped in tar or varnish to seal out moisture and eliminate vibration.
 Disturbing this coating can have negative consequences.
-If you choose to proceed, you'll uninstall them from the amplifier first.
+If you choose to proceed, it's risky.
+Uninstall them from the amplifier first.
 You carefully remove the covers and strip, sand and paint them.
 They might turn out nice, they might look worse, depending on your skills.
 It can be frustrating.
 Then, to complete the look, recondition or locate new fastening hardware so that when completed and installed everything looks good again.
 Sometimes the transformer covers are dented, you can try to repair the dent or buy a new cover.
 Address any wiring issues on the transformer at this time.

 There's other issues that can come into play but I think you get the picture here.
 Be ready to invest time, work and have a high threshold for risk if you decide to go the vintage route.